-Before you apply, we recommend that you take a close look at the transfer student application, and *if you are currently enrolled in the School of Continuing Studies, please click here.
+Before you apply, we recommend you take a close look at the transfer student application.

 The best way to find out what awaits you at Tulane is to visit campus.
 On our visit page, you may sign up for a campus tour or other special visit programs.

 In order to complete the transfer application process, you must submit the following materials: